Showing posts with label Salem. Show all posts

 Tirthankara's Lion Pedestal

-The Yakshi Ambika is in a tribhanga standing posture holding 3 mangoes on her right hand and a person is stretching his right hand towards Yakshi and on her right a person is sitting on a lion.
-These two idols are made of Copper.
-In addition the above there is a Tirthankara in sitting posture made of marble.
-The head was broken and the same was fixed with adhesive.
-As per historians these three images belongs to 13th Century and also they are of the opinion that a Jinalaya might have existed in Aragalur.
-To support this claim, an inscription stone with merchant and mangala symbols was unearthed from a field, in recent years was shown.
-In that it was mentioned as… “Naarpaththenaayiravar PerumpaLLi… ie The merchant group gave protection to this Jinalaya.
+The Yakshi Ambika is in a three-bangha standing posture holding 3 mangoes in her right hand, and a person is stretching his right hand towards the Yakshi, and on her right, a person is sitting on a lion.
+These two idols are made of copper.
+In addition to the above, there is a Tirthankara in a sitting posture made of marble.
+The head was broken, and the same was fixed with adhesive.
+As per historians, these three images belong to the 13th century, and they also believe that a Jinalaya might have existed in Aragalur.
+To support this claim, an inscription stone with merchant and Mangala symbols was unearthed from a field, and was recently shown.
+In that, it was mentioned as… “Naarpaththenaayiravar PerumpaLLi…, ie, the merchant group gave protection to this Jinalaya.

 Yakshi Ambika